tmuth/aws-utilities/README.md

 - Use the file lambda_permissions_policy.json to define the permissions

 ## Local utility setup
-- Setup the AWS CLI either using this guide: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html or via homebrew for Mac using brew install awscli
+- Setup the AWS CLI either using [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or via homebrew for Mac using brew install awscli
-- Follow the instructions in this guide to setup AWS authentication https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html
+- Follow the instructions in [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) to setup AWS authentication
 - Install python3 packages via pip3 (will update with list)
 - Run aws-menu.py, which also calls update-hosts.py via sudo